William Montague Ferry Jr.: Utah politics

-Business Dealings
+Business dealings

 Col. Ferry was an extremely successful business man.
-His began working for his fathers lumber businesses.
+He began working for his fathers lumber businesses.
 He then expanded into iron owning Ottawa Iron Works.
 His company owned fleets of lake freighters for lumber and iron.
 He also held various patents related to iron which proved to be very successful.
 Once the Michigan lumber markets began to dry in the 1870s Col Ferry moved to Utah and became one of the largest mining magnates in the United States.
 The first mines Col. Ferry owned were the Mayflower Mine, the Walker Mine, and the Webster Mine.
 After a few years in Utah, Col. Ferry and his brother Edward Payson Ferry had ownership interests in nearly all of Park City's silver mines.
 They also owned silver mines Nevada, Arizona, and even in Peru.

 Col. Ferry's Park City (known as the Ferry-Kearns mansion) is a large Victorian mansion.
 The home is still in Park City, but has been moved from its original location.

 Many of the Utah mining magnates were not known for their philanthropic efforts.
 Col. Ferry though was known as much for his philanthropic work as his mining success.
 Ferry was one of the major donors to Park City's First Hospital (known as Miner's Hospital), and he was the featured speaker at its opening.

 Ferry donated land for the campus of Westminster College, and funded the schools largest building (Ferry Hall) which was demolished in 1987.
 Stones from Ferry Hall were reused for the current Ferry Plaza.